How does property development finance work

 It’s in both the borrower’s and the lender’s interests that the project should proceed to schedule, but funding delays can arise if busy developers don’t schedule site inspections with sufficient notice.

-On a well-managed development the project manager will anticipate that, in a week or a fortnight’s time the project will be at progress point X, and needing to access the next phase of funding.
+On a well-managed development the project manager will anticipate that in a week or a fortnight’s time the project will be at progress point X, and needing to access the next phase of funding.
 They’ll book an inspection by the IMS at least a week in advance, and allow 5-7 days for them to submit their report.
-Funding drawdown is then usually available within 48 hours, but might take longer.
+Funding drawdown is then usually available within 48 hours - it might take a little longer.

 EXAMPLE of development funding drawdown tranches

 First-time developer: 6-bed, 6-bathroom luxury SW London residence, knock-down and rebuild:

 |Pre-build: Repay outstanding mortgage £280,000 plus Community Infrastructure Levy (CIL) £120,000||400,000|